makrai/notes/kornai-23-vector-sem.md

   * loosely connected by an `is_a` network.
 This network is
     * a DAG but not necessarily a tree:
     * undirected cycles are common, as in the classic Nixon diamond (Reiter and Criscuolo, 1983).
-Edges of this network are labeled 0.
+Edges of this network are labeled 0
   * two other networks, with edges labeled 1 and 2.
 In these,
     * no undirected or directed cycles have been found, but
-    * confluences are not rare.
+    * confluences are not rare
 * nodes can have non-linguistic content: they may contain
   * pointers to all kinds of encyclopedic (verbal) knowledge as well as
   * non-verbal memory: sounds, images, smell.
 Further,
     * activation of such may bring activation of the nodes, so these pointers
-  * new nodes are added as the individual, whose linguistic capabilities are being modeled, is acquiring new words/morphemes.
+  * new nodes are added as the individual, whose linguistic capabilities are being modeled, is acquiring new words/morphemes
 * hypernodes
   * In addition to these static node-like structures
   * hypernodes are more dynamic structures by a process of grouping.
 In